wallmat/MadLibs/README.md

 You can put whatever you want in the three files located in the "StreamingAssets" folder.
 You can open the project in Unity, go to the Master scene under "Assets/scenes" and run the editor.

-Or

-You can just Run the MadLibs.exe inside the "Executable" folder.

 **Escape:** Quits the application / Stops the editor.<br />
 **Run Button:** Creates the Madlibs type sentence.<br />
 **Check Boxes Under "Adjective, Style and Subject:** Turn off that part of the Madlibs.<br />